 There is nothing worse than all your nice clean washing ending up on the floor, when your clothesline breaks.
 Time and time again I’ve installed an ‘off the shelf washing line’, only to have it break a year or two later.
 You purchase a thicker stronger washing line, it may last a little longer, but it still breaks…

 How can we fix this, so it never breaks?

 Tying a knot in a washing line is a great solution, but often it’s a temporary fix.
 Therefore, how can we repair a clothes line, so it never breaks?
 Read on to find out how…

-Forget the ‘off the shelf’ washing lines.
+Forget ‘off the shelf’ washing lines.
+As many of them break after just a few years!
 Let’s make one that’s never gonna break!
 This article shows how I made a washing Line, and why I chose stainless steel wire.
-I’m going to use a straight, traditional washing line as an example, but the method I use here can be applied to any other washing line…
+I’m going to use a straight, traditional washing line as an example, but the method I use here can be applied to any other type of washing line…

 Things to consider: